 Automobile headlights where originally built out of glass, but safety concerns raised during the 1970’s prevented further use, as glass was deemed hazardous in collisions and to pedestrians.
 Since then, headlights have been made from polycarbonate plastic.
 Polycarbonate plastic is a very versatile product that can be easily shaped, is very durable, and lightweight.
 Polycarbonate plastic is also a porous material, making it prone to oxidation.
 Oxidation as you may have already figured out, is what’s turning your headlights “foggy” or “yellow”.
 Unfortunately, regular use of your automobile contributes to the oxidation of your headlights.
 Additional contributing factors include harmful UV light from the suns rays, dirt and grim, caustic chemicals, and acid rain.

 So, what could you do to fix this issue?
-You could purchase a new set of headlights, but you need to be prepared to spend several hundred up to a thousand dollars.
+You could purchase a new set of headlights, but you need to be prepared to spend hundreds or even thousands of dollars.
 Why replace your headlights, when the only issue is the oxidation on the exterior.
 The more economical option is to contact KJW Detailing and setup a headlight restoration service.
-KJW Detailing will come to your residence and in about an hour’s time, your headlights will be restored and properly protected to a showroom new condition!
+KJW Detailing will come to your residence and in just a few hour’s time, your headlights will be restored and properly protected to a showroom new condition!

 Remember, headlight restorations have two benefits.
 The overall appearance of your car will be enhanced, but more importantly your level of visibility during night driving will be substantially improved.